wmorgan/dcos-docs/1.7/administration/installing/cloud/oracle/index.md

   EOF
   ```

-3. Create a file for the private key using `touch genconf/dcos_private_key.ppk` and paste the content of the private key you generated in the very first step, Prepare the environment, into it.
+3. Create a file for the private key using `vi dcos_private_key.ppk` and paste the content of the private key you generated in the very first step, Prepare the environment, into it.

 4. Convert the private key to `openssh` format to use between the instances using: